Hua777/AnonymousToFacebook/README.md

         https://github.com/Automattic/node-canvas

-3. Enter this project<br/>
+3. Enter this project

-4. npm insatll<br/>
+4. npm install

-5. forever start bin/www        //start this server
+5. forever start bin/www

 # Draw Image
 You can also use my API.